xoors/design-guide/README.md

 ![Monolithic Design vs. Microservices Design](docs/monolithic-vs-microservices.png)

-Although it may be possible to migration an application that was built on monolithic design to microservices design by refactoring the existing code, however this approach is complex and the results may highly possible will not achieve the intended design of microservices.
+Although it may be possible to migrate an application that was built on monolithic design to microservices design by refactoring the existing code, however this approach is complex and the results may highly possible will not achieve the intended design of microservices.
 To achieve a clean microservices solution, it is recommended to consider code rewrite.

 ### Client Apps